My prescription

 Hydrocodone acetaminophen and Percocet are not the same.
 Hydrocodone acetaminophen is a combination of hydrocodone, an opioid pain reliever, and acetaminophen, a non-opioid pain reliever.
 Percocet, on the other hand, is a combination of oxycodone, another opioid pain reliever, and acetaminophen.
 Both medications are used to treat moderate to severe pain, but they contain different opioid components.

-Does hydrocodone make you sleepy?
+What does hydrocodone acetaminophen make you feel?

-What is hydrocodone used for?
+What is another name for hydrocodone acetaminophen?